 Advantages of using gum

 The nicotine Inhalator holder is a thin plastic tube with a nicotine cartridge inside.
-When you draw air through the inhalator, nicotine is absorbed into the lining of the cheeks and within minutes begins to reach your brain.
+When you draw air through the inhalator, nicotine is absorbed into the lining of the cheeks and within minutes it begins to reach your brain.
 The great thing about the inhalator is it will simulate the action and behaviour of smoking and the hand to mouth action you might be missing while you are still actively quitting smoking.
-Also, another option similar to this method would be vaping – please see below our vaping section for more information!
+Another option similar to this method would be vaping – please see below our vaping section for more information!